openjdk/jdk/doc/building.md

 again.

-The only directories required to have short paths are `Microsoft Visual Studio` and `Windows Kits`; the rest of the "contains space" warnings from `configure` can be ignored.
+The only directories required to have short paths are `Microsoft Visual Studio` and `Windows Kits`; the rest of the "contains space" warnings from `configure`, such as `IntelliJ IDEA`, can be ignored.
 You can choose any short name; once it is set, `configure`'s tools like `cygpath` can convert the directory with spaces to your chosen short name and pass it to the build system.

 ### Getting Help